QuantEcon/python-lecture-sandpit.myst/lectures/qr_decomp.md

 * $Q$ is an orthogonal matrix (so that  $Q^TQ = I$)

-* $R$ is an upper triangular matrix.
+* $R$ is an upper triangular matrix

 We'll use a **Gram-Schmidt process** to compute a  QR decomposition

-Because doing so is so educational, we'll  write our own Python code to do the job.
+Because doing so is so educational, we'll  write our own Python code to do the job

 ## Gram-Schmidt process